Kenya: World Cup debut turning point for women's football – DW – 10/08/2024

 It was more than just a milestone in sports; it was a beacon of hope for young girls across the nation.

-The achievement marked a significant turning point in the narrative of Kenyan football, a first ever World Cup at any age group or gender, and offered a glimpse into a brighter future for women's sports across the country.
+The achievement marked a significant turning point in Kenyan football.
+As the first qualification for a World Cup for any age group or gender, it offered a glimpse into a brighter future for women's sports across the country.

 "It was a life-changing moment," head coach Mildred Cheche told DW.
 "For most of us, we come from backgrounds with sad stories, and football for us is everything.
 We don’t just play for fun; we play for livelihood."